Containers have revolutionized the way many people view IT and the deployment of apps and services. But what exactly are

 Containers are self-contained apps and services that IT admins can easily deploy and update.
 In many instances and applications, containers make things easier and more reliable and secure.
 Containers are also part of the backbone of Kubernetes.
 In fact, without containers, there’d be no Kubernetes.

-This primer is a quick way to get up to speed on containers.
-We'll update this "living" guide periodically when news and methods pertaining to containers are released.
+This TechRepublic cheat sheet is a quick way to get up to speed on containers.

 - What are containers?
 Containers are self-contained apps and services that encapsulate all dependencies in order to make them easily deployable and updatable.

-- Who do containers affect?
+- Who uses containers?
 Containers affect IT pros, end users, and business owners.

-- When are containers happening?
+- What is a brief history of containers?
 The foundation of containers came about in the 1970s with UNIX chroot and have been evolving ever since.

-- How do I start using containers?
-You can start by familiarizing yourself with virtual machines (VMs), Docker, and Kubernetes.
+- How can I start using containers?
+You can start by familiarizing yourself with virtual machines, Docker and Kubernetes.

 What are containers?

 Containers are self-contained applications, packaged with their dependencies, that IT can easily deploy, update and scale up or down as needed.
 Similar to VMs, containers remove the hardware dependency from the equation.
-Containers are easily distributed via a virtual platform, and they're a way your company can save money, considering you now have the ability to roll out multiple applications and services that do not have their own hardware requirements and can auto-scale to meet a growing or shrinking demand.
+Containers are easily distributed via a virtual platform, and they’re a way your company can save money, considering you now have the ability to roll out multiple applications and services that do not have their own hardware requirements and can auto-scale to meet a growing or shrinking demand.